 When it comes to submitting work, please understand that the volume of manuscripts received means that, as a small press on very limited resources, we are unlikely to be in a position to offer detailed responses or critical advice.
 Poets working towards first collections are advised to send poems out for consideration to some of the many small magazines, e-zines and journals, in advance of sending us an entire manuscript.
-Like most poetry publishers, we keep a keen eye on such publications and have often occasionally invited poets we were impressed by to send us larger samples of their work for consideration.
+We keep a keen eye on such publications and often make the first approach to new poets, rather than the other way around.

 When making a submission, please check the following points:

 The Dedalus Press page on Submittable.com includes simple instructions for submitting work, as well as a simple form that asks for basic biographical and bibliographical material.
 Some of the fields in that form are mandatory, so that it is not possible to submit without first completing them.
 Note: The form is available only when we are in an open submissions period.